Modolo-oss/ConsenTide-v0/DEMO_CREDENTIALS.md

 2. **Login**
    - Click "Login" or navigate to `/login`
    - Enter any of the credentials above
-   - You'll be redirected to the appropriate dashboard
+   - You'll be redirected to the appropriate dashboard based on your role

 3. **Explore Features**
    - Each account type has different views and capabilities